 I won’t “spoil” the ending, but it is resolved, and then Nicole moves away.
 Sherman goes back to school when Summer is over, with newfound confidence, even asking out one of his adult teachers on a date…

 I don’t even know where to begin with this film.
 First, as I’ve pointed out, Philly’s reactions to Nicole, specifically his hesitance to have sex, aren’t very realistic.
 This “scheme” should have taken like 15 minutes.
-But I know they had to drag it out in order to fill a whole movies.
+But I know they had to drag it out in order to fill a whole movie.
 But, really, how about this premise?
 An adult woman seducing a young boy?
 15 years old.
 15!
 I can’t imagine this film being made today, at least not as any type of “comedy.”
 And the worst part is, even though actor Eric Brown was 16 when this film was released, and turned 17 just a few months later, he looks like he’s maybe 14, at most.
 So in the various intimate scenes with Kristel, it really does look like she’s molesting a child.
 It’s fairly creepy.

 Still, I guess I can’t deny that it’s well-shot and the cast are all very good.
 So it has it’s merits.
 And, y’know, even though in my opinion, Sylvia Kristel is not what I would call traditionally sexy, she does have a certain sex appeal that is just undeniable.
 It’s easy to see how she became this erotic film icon back then.